zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 The `robot.name()` contains the name of the robot, and `robot.model()` and `robot.manufacturer()` respectively contain the model and manufacturer values.
 The `RobotDetails` interface that models the data in the grid requires observables for the  `name` and `modelAndMfg` properties, therefore they use the strings that are received from the `QueryCache` model.
 The `projectionId` and `_logMapFunctionRunning` methods are discussed in []().

-The reason that this implementation is not extremely performant is demonstrated in the sample located at `<dir>\Client/V1/Data/Projection/Templates/UnderstandingMapAndMapInto.html` and in the working copy located at [https://aka.ms/portalfx/projection](https://aka.ms/portalfx/projection).
  The grid is configured with the buttons in the middle of the screen.
 When the grid is configured  with different types of projections, the commands at the top of the screen are used to add/remove/modify items in the data source.
 The output window displays the results of the functions.

 1. When the blade opens, click on the **Buggy Map** button to load the grid with the data projection that was previously discussed.
 Something like the following is displayed in the **log stream** control at the bottom of the blade.